sergiokml/FunctionPdfConvert/README.md

 </tbody>
 </table>

-### 📫&nbsp; Have a question?
+#### 📫&nbsp; Have a question?
 Found a Bug?

-Feel free to **file a new issue** with a respective title and description on the the [FunctionPdfConvert/issues](https://github.com/sergiokml/FunctionPdfConvert/issues) repository.
+Feel free to **file a new issue** with a respective title and description on the [FunctionPdfConvert/issues](https://github.com/sergiokml/FunctionPdfConvert/issues) repository.

-### ❤️&nbsp; Community and Contributions
+#### ❤️&nbsp; Community and Contributions

-I think that **Knowledge Doesn’t Belong to Just Any One Person**, and I always intend to share my knowledge with other programmers, a voluntary monetary contribution or contribute ideas and/or comments to improve these tools would be appreciated.
+I think that **Knowledge Doesn’t Belong to Just Any One Person**, and I always intend to share my knowledge with other developers, a voluntary monetary contribution or contribute ideas and/or comments to improve these tools would be appreciated.

 <p align="center">
     <a href="https://www.paypal.com/donate/?hosted_button_id=PTKX9BNY96SNJ" target="_blank">